-Many of the Neo-Contemplatives I have personally met within Catholicism have a practice that revolves almost exclusively around a practice like centering prayer or Lectio Divina.
+Many of the Neo-Contemplatives I have personally met within Anglicanism and Catholicism have a practice that revolves almost exclusively around a practice like centering prayer or Lectio Divina.
 While I practice Lectio, (poorly), the majority of my practice is centered on Marian devotion with a strong thrust toward my patron saint (Jude).

-I'm aware that I leave myself open to charges of superstition from my contemplative Protestant brethren and probably a healthy eyebrow raise from my Catholic ones also so let me take a moment to explain.
+I'm aware that I leave myself open to charges of superstition from my contemplative Protestant brethren and probably a healthy eyebrow raise from Catholic ones also so let me take a moment to explain.

 For me, every moment of encounter that I have experienced has been a result of surrender on my behalf.
 I am without a doubt the worst contemplative Christian to walk the planet earth so it reasonable to believe that I need help.
 That being said as bad as I am for making time for prayer I'm worse at asking for help.
 This is where devotion to the Saints comes in.
 Surrendering to assistance while settling into a contemplative act whether that be through the lighting of incense, the lighting of a candle to the Saint or just asking for intercession empties me of the belief that I somehow am doing anything.
 I have to trust in the divine assistance and encounter of the moment.